Cash Flow is King: Estimating Whether a Rental Property Will Give You a Good ROI

 By this he means, do you actually want to own a physical house and land, or simply use other vehicles like REITs to benefit from additional cash flow?

-“The other path is you can purchase REITs, which are fairly liquid and act a lot like real estate from a long-term growth perspective,” Gardner says.
 However, if owning a second property—so that you can use it one day, or perhaps pass it down to your kids—is important to you, then the potential surprises and ongoing costs of homeownership are likely going to be worth it.
-Not to mention, the long-term appreciation on an investment property can be worth more than the added cash flow, which can sometimes seem nominal compared to the level of responsibility and maintenance that’s required.
+Not to mention, the long-term appreciation of an investment property can be worth more than the added cash flow, which can sometimes seem nominal compared to the level of responsibility and maintenance that’s required.

 If all you’re looking for is higher cash flow, then REITs may be your best bet—most REITs pay dividends, so you're still getting passive income.
-Platforms such as Concreit and Streitwise have helped investors benefit from regular yields from real estate—mostly commercial and corporate office properties.

 An easy way to get started with real estate investing